stackmutt/whoisd/README.md

 }
 ```

-- "multiple" - if this option is set to 'true', then for each value will be repeated prompt in the whois output like that:
+- "multiple" - if this option is set to 'true', then for each value will be repeated label in whois output like that:
 ```
 Name Server: ns1.example.com
 Name Server: ns2.example.com
 Name Server: ns3.example.com
 ```
-- "relatedBy" - field name in the database through which the related request for
+- "relatedBy" - the name of the field in the database through which the related request for
-- "relatedTo" - table/type name in the database through which made relation
+- "relatedTo" - the name of the table/type in the database through which made a relation

 ```json
 {